 Nirmata to the rescue!

 Nirmata is a complete containerization solution to deploy, operate, and optimize Kubernetes applications and clusters at enterprise scale.
 In addition to the services mentioned above, Nirmata also provides various other helpful functionalities like governance, additional security and an abstraction that enables engineers to manage all their applications without detailed knowledge about how it works behind the scenes.

 Nirmata provides a great user interface that is intuitive and well designed, which is vital to access a complex application.
 Nirmata has taken special care about the user experience and has not compromised it in order to build an API rich application.
 The interface leverages APIs to enable all the product capabilities, making it a very valuable product.

-If you are looking for Apps containerization and want to solve all the problems listed above, then Nirmata is the best bet.
-Please visit this Nirmata page to understand more about Apps containerization.
-To learn even more, watch our demo here.
-Finally, contact Nirmata with any questions you may have or to discuss our Kubernetes container-as-a-service solution offerings.
+If you are looking for Apps containerization and want to solve all the problems listed above, then Nirmata’s containerization as a service is the best bet.
+To learn even more, watch our demo on containers via Kubernetes here.
+You can also contact Nirmata with any questions you may have or to discuss our Kubernetes container-as-a-service solution offerings.